lmfit/lmfit-py/doc/index.rst

 .. _MINPACK-1: http://en.wikipedia.org/wiki/MINPACK

 The lmfit Python package provides a simple, flexible interface to non-linear least-squares optimization, or curve fitting.
-By default, LMFIT uses the `Levenberg-Marquardt`_ minimization algorithm from `MINPACK-1`_ as implemented in `scipy.optimize.leastsq`_, but it can also use the `L-BFGS`_ (limited memory Broyden-Fletcher-Goldfarb-Shanno) algorithm as implemented in `scipy.optimize.l_bfgs_b`_ or the `simulated annealing`_ algorithm as implemented in `scipy.optimize.anneal`_.
-Support for other optimization routines may be added in the future.
+By default, lmfit uses the `Levenberg-Marquardt`_ minimization algorithm from `MINPACK-1`_ as implemented in `scipy.optimize.leastsq`_.
+Support for other optimization routines is being added.
+Currently, the `L-BFGS`_ (limited memory Broyden-Fletcher-Goldfarb-Shanno) algorithm as implemented in `scipy.optimize.l_bfgs_b`_ or the `simulated annealing`_ algorithm as implemented in `scipy.optimize.anneal`_ are both implemented and partially tested, and other optimization routines are being considered.

 While these functions from scipy.optimize provide the core numerical algorithm for non-linear least-squares minimization, the lmfit package adds a few simple conveniences.
 Most of this document will assume that the Levenberg-Marquardt algorithm is being discussed, as it appears to be the most robust for finding local minima of well-described models of scientific measurements.

 For any minimization problem, the programmer must provide a function that takes a set of values for the variables in the fit, and produces the residual function to be minimized in